unprll-project/unprll/README.i18n.md

 Unprll daemon internationalization
 ==================================

 The Unprll command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [Unprll Localization Workgroup on Taiga](https://taiga.getunprll.org/project/erciccione-unprll-localization/) or come chat on `#unprll-translations` (Freenode/IRC, riot/matrix, MatterMost)
+If you wish to contribute and need help/support, come chat on our social links

 ### Tools for translators